robmarkcole/HASS-S3/README.md

 # HASS-S3
-This custom integration provides a service for interacting with S3 including uploading files to a bucket or moving them between folders and buckets.
+This custom integration provides a service for interacting with S3 including uploading files to a bucket or copying them within and between buckets.

 Create your S3 bucket via the AWS console, remember bucket names must be unique.
 I created a bucket with the default access settings (allpublic OFF) and created a bucket name with format `my-bucket-ransom_number` with `random_number` generated [on this website](https://onlinehashtools.com/generate-random-md5-hash).